yaronf/I-D/ciphertext-format/draft-sheffer-ietf-ciphertext-format.md

 The exact algorithm is implementation dependent, and should be uniquely defined by the combination of Key Provider, Key ID and (if given) Key Version.

 ### Multiple Values of Additional Authenticated Data
 {: #aad-multiple}

+When multiple values of Additional Authenticated Data (AAD) are needed, they must be carefully encoded to prevent security issues as a result of ambiguities.

+For example, if we were to simply concatenate the AAD values, then the following two sequences of byte strings would result in the same AAD used as input to the cipher:

+`aabbcc, dd, eeff`

+`aabb, ccddee, ff`

+This might cause a data recipient to be confused about the internal structure of protected data.
+A common solution is to prepend the length of each string to the string itself: `03aabbcc01dd02eeff`.
+However, we would like to avoid a custom encoding scheme.

-When multiple values of Additional Authenticated Data (AAD) are needed, the content of the Additional Authenticated Data field MUST consist of a well-formed CBOR structure, such as an array of byte strings.
+Therefore, when the application requires support for multiple AAD values, it MUST use the Structured Additional Authenticated Data field type, whose content consists of a well-formed CBOR structure, such as an array of byte strings.
 The cipher algorithm takes the entire structure (including the initial array marker, if any) as its AAD input.

-This field needs to be structured so as to prevent ambiguous encoding, which often results in security issues.

-The internal structure of the field in such cases is implementation dependent.
+The internal structure of this field type (e.g. CBOR array or map) is implementation dependent.

 ## Receiving Ciphertext